 Transportation: Buses around cities, although sometimes unreliable, are very cheap at only $0.30 for a one-way ticket.

-Getting there by air: You can fly to the international airport of Malawi’s capital Lilongwe; Kamuzu International Airport with a number of different airways such as Malawian Airlines, Proflight Zambia, Ethiopian Airlines and Ulendo Airlink.
+Getting there by air: You can fly to the international airport of Malawi’s capital Lilongwe; Kamuzu International Airport (LLW) with a number of different airways such as Malawian Airlines, Proflight Zambia, Ethiopian Airlines and Ulendo Airlink.

 Ethiopia is not the cheapest country to travel to on this list, but once there and the accommodation is paid for, then food, drink and local transport are both super affordable and great quality.
 Although entrance fees to many parks and attractions are low, they’re accompanied by rules which mean that you have to have a travel guide with you, join an official tour or pay ‘tourist tax’, which significantly increases the price.
 However, you can make the most of the places where a guide isn’t required to keep the costs down.

 Nonetheless, Ethiopia’s rich history and breathtaking landscapes still come at a relatively cheap price, especially when compared to other regions of the world.
 Gondar, a city in the north of Ethiopia, features a 17th century castle of Portugese and Indian influence hidden in the shelter of the surrounding hills and trees.
 This castle, often called the ‘Camelot of Africa’ is a must-see, and is relatively cheap to enter at only $4.50.
+If you want to see all that the country has to offer, catching a domestic flight to hop between the top sites might be for you.

 Not only is Ethiopia’s food super cheap, but it’s one of the tastiest and exciting cuisines in the world.
 On Wednesdays and Fridays every week, Orthodox Ethiopians will fast from meat and animal products, essentially eating only vegan food.
 This is good news for vegans and vegetarians, as it means there’s a wide selection of amazing vegan food available.
 Some vegan must-tries are shiro wat (a smooth and thick paste made from chickpeas, onions and garlic), misir wat (lentils with berbere spice), timatim salata (tomato salad) and the famous Ethiopian Injera (a sourdough flatbread made from teff).
 Meat options are still available, especially on the non-fasting days.
 Be sure to try lamb or beef tibs, or Kifto (a beef tartare) for some authentic Ethiopian meat dishes.
 Whilst on the subject of taste buds, you can’t mention Ethiopia without mentioning its amazing fresh coffee.
 Ethiopia is the birthplace of coffee, and many families or restaurants will conduct coffee ceremonies to enhance the enjoyment of it.
 However, if you’d prefer something alcoholic, yet still authentic Ethiopian, then why not try Tej, an alcoholic drink made of honey.